Joy-less/ShardShatter/README.md

 Shatter meshes into shards in Godot 4.

-This addon creates an effect similar to Sword Art Online.
+This addon creates a polygon explosion effect similar to Sword Art Online.

 ## Preview